Exploiting Vocabulary Frequency Imbalance in Language Model Pre-training: Discussion

 \subsection{Can we reduce the tokenized text complexity without intensifying frequency imbalance?}

 A larger vocabulary reduces the tokenized text complexity by decreasing the number of tokens and sharpening the token-frequency imbalance.
-However, section \ref{main:token freq} shows that a sharper token-frequency imbalance increases rare-token loss.
+However, Section \ref{main:token freq} shows that a sharper token-frequency imbalance increases rare-token loss.
 This raises the question: can we lower tokenized text complexity without enlarging the vocabulary size?
 SuperBPE \citep{superbpe} is one such example.

 SuperBPE employs a two‑stage BPE algorithm: in the first stage (up to a threshold vocabulary size $t$), it operates identically to standard BPE, while in the second stage, it abandons whitespace pre‑tokenization.
-By permitting merges across former whitespace boundaries, Superbpe directs subsequent merges toward frequent tokens, thereby limiting the introduction of new rare tokens as the vocabulary expands, and preventing further decrease of relative token frequency of rare tokens.
-Simultaneously, it markedly decreases the token count of data, yielding up to $33\%$ fewer tokens than standard BPE on average.
+By permitting merges across whitespace boundaries, Superbpe directs subsequent merges toward frequent tokens, thereby limiting the introduction of new rare tokens, and preventing further token frequency imbalance as the vocabulary expands.

-Table \ref{tab:superbpe} reports the upper bound Kolmogorov complexity, NCR of the 45.7 billion‑byte FineWeb‑Edu corpus tokenized with various SuperBPE variants, along with average downstream performance reported by \citep{superbpe}.
+Table \ref{tab:superbpe} reports the upper bound Kolmogorov complexity, NCR of the $45.97$ billion‑byte FineWeb‑Edu corpus tokenized with various SuperBPE variants, along with average downstream performance reported by \citep{superbpe}.
 The result shows that the superBPE achieves a lower token count and a less skewed token-frequency distribution than BPE at equal vocabulary.
 Also, the superBPE variant with the highest average performance exhibits the lowest tokenized text complexity.
-This finding demonstrates that both vocabulary expansion and the superBPE variants leverage the same benefit: they reduce the complexity of the tokenized text by segmenting common character sequences into single tokens, thereby facilitating the model to learn non-i.i.d. patterns in the data more easily.
+This finding demonstrates that both vocabulary expansion and the superBPE variants leverage the same benefit: they reduce the complexity of the tokenized text by segmenting common character sequences into single tokens, thereby reducing the number of statistical patterns that models need to learn.